JanHerca/urantiapedia/output/wikijs/en/article/Emma_L_Christensen/Message_to_the_general_conference_of_Urantia_Brotherhood.md

 We are in the business of making this a better world.
 Why not strive to make this the best world in all Satania?
 Jesus lived here.
 What a pleasure it would be for him to know that this is the goal we have chosen for ourselves.

 Picture just a moment the whole panorama of the planetary stage whereon we are now to play our part.
 To begin with, our planet is an experimental one, certain experiments having succeeded, others having failed.
 It had been assumed that certain of these failures would be offset by the normal epochal revelations of a planet.
 However, the Caligastia upheaval and the Adamic default further complicated and compounded what were already unusual problems.
 Ours is a long history of planetary savagery and retardation.
 The accumulated mortal propensities were even sufficient to thwart, dilute, and submerge beneath the evolutionary wave the teaching: of a Melchizedek Emergency Son and the Sovereign Creator of our universe.
-In this spiritually confused environment, “_... the aims of the best overshadowed by the drift of the worst ..._” "a fortuitous set of circumstances made possible the launching of the fifth epochal revelation. ([UB 111:7.5](/en/The_Urantia_Book/111#p7_5))
+In this spiritually confused environment, “_... the aims of the best overshadowed by the drift of the worst ..._” "a fortuitous set of circumstances made possible the launching of the fifth epochal revelation. (<a id="a49_932"></a>[UB 111:7.5](/en/The_Urantia_Book/111#p7_5))

 This has been our past.
 What is the future?
 It lies in our hands. _The URANTIA Book_, containing a restatement of the life and teachings of the greatest revelation of God to man possible, can eventually direct civilization from its present low status to the very threshold of the unimaginable ages of light and life.